 - In its first year, foxgloves only grow leaves.
 Flowers bloom in the next year.

 - Ingesting a very small piece of foxglove can be fatal to people.

 - Foxgloves are one of the tallest wildflowers in Scotland.
-The tallest foxglove ever recorded grew over a height of 11 feet (3.35 m).
+The tallest foxglove ever recorded grew over 11 feet (3.35 m).

 - Foxgloves’ association with fairies and witches has created various superstitions.
 In Scotland, it is a tradition to put foxgloves near a baby’s cradle to protect the child from fairies and witches.

 - Being a medicinal and poisonous plant, foxgloves are believed to have the ability to raise the dead and kill the living.